Guide to Basic Kitchen Cabinet Terminology and Materials

-If you jump into a conversation with contractor without knowing the basics, you could miss important details about your project.
-In this article we go over basic cabinet terminology and materials so you can confidently talk shop with the pros.
+If you jump into a conversation with a contractor without knowing the basics, you could miss important details about your project.
+In this article, we go over basic kitchen cabinet terminology and materials so you can confidently talk shop with the pros.
 Here’s the 411 on Kitchen Cabinets:

 Base cabinets are the lower cabinets that act as a base for countertops.
 These cabinets must be strong and sturdy.
 A base cabinet sits low on the floor and typically measures 24 inches deep.
 Base cabinets can be made to any depth from about 16 inches all the way up to 36 inches deep.
 The deeper your cabinets the more storage space you will have.

 Wall cabinets, otherwise known as wall-mounted or upper cabinets, are hung on a wall contrasting your base cabinets.
 These cabinets are the backbone for remodeling your cabinetry.
 They add beauty and functionality to your kitchen layout.